cern-cta/CTA/docs/README.md

 MkDocs Material builds the site, including manpages and example configurations from the current checkout.
 Dependencies are maintained in `requirements.txt`; generated files go into `build/docs/`.

-The theme in `content/stylesheets/extra.css` follows the CTA website's orange, neutral surfaces and rounded cards, with a native system UI font stack that needs no font downloads.
-Typography follows the visitor's operating system.
-Home-page links omit underlines; article links retain them.
-Material's `default` and `slate` palettes provide light and dark modes, including syntax highlighting and diagrams.
-Keep palette overrides at the top of that stylesheet and component styles below them.
-No external fonts or website images are required.
+The theme in `content/stylesheets/extra.css` follows the main CTA website's colors and theme.

 Pages with ambiguous navigation labels use an explicit `title` in their Markdown front matter for browser tabs.
 Keep the short navigation labels in `mkdocs.yml`.
-The header override keeps the Documentation identity visible while scrolling;
+The header override keeps the Documentation identity visible while scrolling.
-the 404 override supplies a distinct tab title.
+The footer override uses a local CERN logo and compact resource links consistent with the project website, retaining the Material credit and omitting a self-link.

 CI builds relevant changes and tags, and publishes only in tag pipelines.
 Publishing happens to the protected `gl-pages` branch.
 Publication uses `CI_JOB_TOKEN`; repository pushes must be enabled for job tokens, and the triggering user must be allowed to push to `gl-pages` (maintainer or higher).